 1. During construction

 - a.
-Awareness sessions for construction workforce on green & safety measures - b.
-Display signages indicating envisaged green features
+Awareness sessions for construction workforce on green & safety measures a minimum of one awareness session in the local language must be conducted - b.
+Display signages indicating envisaged green features in the local language and English

 2. Post construction: